julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

 MC-SCE on top of the `idpconfgen` Python environment.
 First, install IDPConfGen as described above.
 Next, follow these steps::

-    # ensure you are in the IDPConformerGenerator GitHub folder
+    # ensure you are in the parent IDPConformerGenerator GitHub folder
     # clone and enter the MC-SCE GitHub repository
     git clone https://github.com/THGLab/MCSCE
     cd MCSCE

-    # Make sure you're in the base environment then
+    # Make sure you're in the idpconfgen environment then
+    # install the additional dependencies using pip
+    pip install tensorflow
+    pip install tqdm
+    pip install pathos

-    # install MC-SCE on top of idpconfgen
+    # Install MC-SCE on top of IDPConformerGenerator
-    conda deactivate
-    conda env update --file requirements.yml --name idpconfgen

-    # Re-activate the idpconfgen environment and install MC-SCE within
-    # the `idpconfgen` environment
-    conda activate idpconfgen
     python setup.py develop --no-deps

     # Navigate back to the IDPConformerGenerator GitHub folder and install
-    # `idpconfgen` again
+    # `idpconfgen` again if needed
-    cd ..
+    cd ../IDPConformerGenerator
     python setup.py develop --no-deps

 Now, if you choose the flag :code:`-scm mcsce` in ``idpconfgen build`` command,